cleygraf/spring-petclinic-cleygraf/readme.md

 ### Create a project and run the pipeline

 Go back to the "Dashboard" and choose "New item" to configure your first project.
 Enter a name, select "Pipeline" and click "OK".
 On the next page, go to "Pipeline" and select "Pipeline script from SCM".
 Select "Git" as "SCM".
 Enter the "Repository URL": `https://github.com/cleygraf/spring-petclinic-cleygraf` and change the "Branch Specifier" to `*/main`.
 That's all we need to change.
 Click "Save".
+As result the Jenkins that is part of the repository is used for the pipeline.

 Go back to the "Dashboard" and select the "spring-petclinic-cleygraf" project we have created before.
 Click on "Build Now" on the left side of the screen.
 The pipeline will kick off.